emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 ---

 I wrote this article because I wish somebody already had written it.
-I had to spend a week to learn the basics of Hugo.
-Because initially - Hugo seems way more complicated than it actually is.
-I believe that the documentation plays a large part in that, since it doesnt offer a "hello world" tutorial.
-After tinkering with Hugo for another week and grasping the core concepts - I think that Hugo lives up to the promise of static website generators: flexibility, simplicity and performance.
+For a total beginner, Hugo seems way more complicated than it actually is.
+In this article I will explain the core concepts you need to know of to get a basic site up and running - within minutes.

 <!--more-->

+Static website generators offer flexibility and performance.
+The trade-off is ofcourse ease of use.
-If you have experience from other content management systems you know that there are certain concepts that are somewhat universal, such as **templates** and **content**.
-In Hugo, these concepts are distorted under terms such as "archetypes", "pages", "themes" and "layouts".
+If you have experience from common content management systems you know that there are certain concepts that are somewhat universal, such as **templates** and **content**.
+In Hugo, these concepts are a bit distorted under terms such as "archetypes", "pages", "themes" and "layouts".
 Im not a big fan of Wordpress, but I can tell there are conceptual overlaps and influences from it in Hugo.

-In this article I will walk you through the basics of generating a website using nothing but Hugo and your favorite IDE.
+In this article I will walk you through the basics of generating a website using nothing but Hugo and your favorite texteditor.
 After completing this you should be able to continue into the more complicated concepts of Hugo by yourself.

 ## Prerequisites & installation

 I use mac and Homebrew for package management and I assume you do too.
 If you dont - just ensure you have the Hugo CLI installed and ready before skipping to the next step.

-Start a terminal and install Hugo using Homebrew:
+If you have a Mac, fire up a terminal and install Hugo using Homebrew:

 ```sh
 brew install hugo
 ```

-This installs the Hugo CLI, which is all you need to generate websites.
+This installs the Hugo CLI, which is actually all you need to generate websites.

 ## Create a new site

 Navigate to a suitable folder for your project, and from there you should be able to initialize a Hugo-project using the Hugo CLI:

 ```sh
 hugo new site my-site